Germán Lanaro

-Germán Andrés Lanaro Contreras (born March 21, 1986 in Villa Regina, Rio Negro), known as Germán Lanaro, is an Argentine-Chile retired footballer.
+Germán Andrés Lanaro Contreras (born March 21, 1986, in Villa Regina, Rio Negro), known as Germán Lanaro, is an Argentine-Chilean retired footballer.
+He is the current assistant coach of Pablo Guede in Puebla.

+Playing career

+His last club was Universidad Católica in 2022.

+Coaching career

+Lanaro started his career as assistant coach of Pablo Guede in Argentinos Juniors and Puebla.

 Personal life

 He's the twin brother of Gustavo Lanaro.
 They both naturalized Chilean by descent, since their grandmother is Chilean.